-The Midterms are scheduled as a 50 minute test, and will consist of multiple choice and short-answer questions.
-Both Midterms are non-cumulative; for example Midterm 1 will test the classes from the start of term until the Midterm.
+The Midterms are scheduled as a 50 minute online test, and will consist of multiple choice and shortanswer questions.
+Both Midterms are non-cumulative; for example Midterm 2 will test the classes after Midterm 1 until Midterm 2.
 The class before each Midterm will be a revision / discussion class, in which no new examinable material will be introduced.
 The Midterms will be delivered as online quizzes in Canvas, using an open book format.
-In my experience, this format offers clear benefits in maximizing attendance, and student time management, over in person midterms during our regular class time.
-Taking the Midterm will require internet to access and submit the test.
-Students are welcome to sit the test, using their own device, in the regular classroom; the Instructor or TA will be present.
-Further announcements will be made via Canvas about academic integrity on the Midterms, but this course will not make use webcam invigilation protocols (e.g. Proctorio).
+In my experience, this format offers clear benefits in maximizing attendance and student time management.
+Taking the Midterm will require internet and computer access; please speak to the instructor well before the first midterm if this presents any difficulties for you.
+Students are welcome to sit the test, using their own device, in the SWING classroom; the Instructor or TA will be present.
+Further announcements will be made via Canvas about academic integrity on the Midterms (this course will not make use webcam invigilation protocols such as Proctorio.

 The Final test is scheduled as a 2 hour in person test.
 It will comprise two longer questions, from a choice of 4.
-The Final is a cumulative test in which students are actively encouraged to synthesize knowledge from across the course, but questions will also emphasize the more applied material in the final third of the course that will not have been covered on the Midterms.
+The Final is a cumulative test in which students are actively encouraged to synthesize knowledge from across the course.
+Questions will emphasize the more applied material in the final third of the course that will not have been covered on the Midterms.
 An example longer question might be "How important is the form of gambling (e.g. poker, lotteries) in understanding the development of gambling problems?".
 These questions do not have a right or wrong answer, and students are encouraged to argue a position, supported with scientific evidence, and consider weaknesses and counter-arguments.
 Marks can be gained for displaying critical thinking, independent thinking, and synthesis of material across the course.
-Please bear in mind that many students taking Psyc 335 are apprehensive about the longer questions.
-We will dedicate substantial time in class to exam strategy and essay skills, in helping you prepare for the final.
-Sample questions will be available.
+Many students taking Psyc 335 are apprehensive about this style of question on the Final, and we will dedicate time in class to discussing exam strategy and writing tips, in helping you prepare for the final.
+Sample questions and model answers will be available.